Mode of StudyPart-time work-based

 Some of your learning will come from work-based learning (WBL) projects.
 These are projects that are valuable to your employer, which you complete at work.

-You'll study 3 core modules which cover the essential learning required by today’s health, safety and environmental professionals, and selected optional modules:
+You'll study 3 core online modules which cover the essential learning required by today’s health, safety and environmental professionals, and selected optional modules

-- Management Essentials for Health and Safety: This core module aims to provide you with an appreciation of health and safety management and its integration into organisational management systems.
-You will develop knowledge and interpretation of the requirements and responsibilities imposed by laws in respect of occupational health and safety.
-You will also advance your understanding of risk management and reflect upon the relationship between human behaviour, culture and risk.
+This core module aims to provide you with an appreciation of health and safety management and its integration into organisational management systems.
+You will develop knowledge and interpretation of the requirements and responsibilities imposed by-laws with respect to occupational health and safety.
+You will also advance your understanding of risk management and reflect upon the relationship between human behaviour, culture, and risk.

 Changes to course content